mathieucarbou/MycilaJSY/README.md

 Here are below some test results for the JSY at different baud rates for 50 consecutive reads on a nominal load of about 650W, controlled with a random SSR relay (0-100%).

+You can run the `PerfTests` from the examples.

 **PerfTest1**

 ```